-Whoa there.
-Only those aged 65 and over are allowed to invest in the bonds.
+Only those aged 65 and over will be allowed to invest in the bonds, which are being offered through the government-backed National Savings & Investments.
 And then the most you'll be allowed to save will be £10,000 in each bond.
-However, you can put that sum into both of the bonds, meaning that pensioners can stash away £20,000 in the high-paying accounts and couples can put £40,000 in between them.
+But you can put that sum into both of the bonds, meaning pensioners can stash away £20,000 each in the high-paying accounts and couples can put £40,000 in between them.